Free UK tax calculators for 2025–2026 — estimates are for guidance only and not financial advice. Please consult a qualified professional.

 Buyer Status:

-Stamp Duty Land Tax (SDLT) is a tax paid when purchasing property or land in England and Northern Ireland.
-The amount you pay depends on the property price, whether you're a first-time buyer, and if you already own property.
+Stamp Duty Land Tax is paid when purchasing property or land in England and Northern Ireland.
+The amount depends on the purchase price, whether you're a first-time buyer, and if you already own property.

 Current SDLT Thresholds (2025–2026)